Shutterstock.com / By markus spiske

 There are four main types, and countless brands, of gardening gloves to choose from.
 There are traditional gardening gloves made of leather, cotton, and rubber, and each one is used for specific garden tasks.

-• Leather gloves – These heavy duty gloves are mostly used for handling tools which can cut, poke, or scrape your hands.
+- Leather gloves – These heavy-duty gloves are mostly used for handling tools which can cut, poke, or scrape your hands.

-• Cotton gloves – This type of gardening glove can be worn all year as they are lightweight.
+- Cotton gloves – This type of gardening glove can be worn all year as they are lightweight.
 They are mostly used when handling tools which require a more flexible use of your hands, such as a lawn mower, strimmer, or chainsaw.

-How to choose gardening gloves
+How to pick gardening gloves

 There are two things to take into consideration when buying gardening gloves.
 One, are they suitable for the task and, two, do they fit?